neutrinoceros/inifix/README.md

 `inifix.load` and `inifix.loads` also accept an `integer_casting` argument (new
-in `inifix` v5.0.0), which can be set to `'stable'` (default) or `'agressive'`, which will match the behavior of `inifix` versions older than 5.0.
+in `inifix` v5.0.0), which can be set to `'stable'` (default) or `'agressive'`, which will match the behavior of `inifix` v4.5.0.

 The key difference is that the default strategy is roundtrip-stable on types, while the agressive mode isn't: